 - Simplify Your Life - Although you may not be able to simplify your job, you should be able to make your life simpler in some ways.
 For example, be okay with turning down invitations or with being unable to lend a hand when you're too exhausted.
 If possible, delegate some of your usual tasks to others in the home to reduce your burden.

-- Seek Support - When becomes excessive, it is easy to feel completely alone.
+- Seek Support – When it becomes excessive, it is easy to feel completely alone.
 As you can easily see on online nursing forums, however, burnout is an all-too-common reality for busy nurses.
 It is okay to seek support, so be sure to do so if you feel overwhelmed.
 It could be something as simple as having coffee with a close friend, or it could mean seeing a therapist on a regular basis to discuss your feelings.

-- Reduce Stress - Unfortunately, some stressors--like bills--can't be eliminated.
+- Reduce Stress - Unfortunately, some stressors - like bills - can't be eliminated.
 However, you can usually par down other stressors in your life.
 For example, if you are burning the candle at both ends, make a point of staying in most nights.
 If you are being scheduled to work too many hours, speak to your nurse manager about having your hours reduced.

-- Engage in Spirituality - Studies have shown that nurses who are religious tend to suffer less from burnout than those who aren't.
+- Engage In Spirituality - Studies have shown that nurses who are religious tend to suffer less from burnout than those who aren't.
 However, you don't necessarily have to attend church to be spiritual.
 In fact, sitting down and meditating once a day can work wonders.

 - Disconnect - In our hectic modern world, most of us are connected to the internet 24/7 through smartphones and other mobile devices.
 Constantly looking at screens, checking messages and browsing social media can increase stress levels considerably.
 Take breaks from your devices throughout the day to clear your head.
 You might even consider leaving your smartphone locked away when you're on the clock.

-- Maintain a Healthy Lifestyle - Taking care of yourself plays a significant role in warding off burnout as a nurse.
+- Maintain A Healthy Lifestyle - Taking care of yourself plays a significant role in warding off burnout as a nurse.
 Since you're so busy, it may often be tempting to just grab fast food or other unhealthy fare to eat.
 Try to cut back on this, and stick with primarily eating whole, healthy foods.
 Drink plenty of water, don't smoke and minimize alcohol consumption.
 Finally, aim to get at least 30 minutes of exercise five days per week.

 - Get Away - Everyone deserves a break.
 As hectic as life is as a working nurse, it's easy to forget to pencil in some time for yourself.
 Schedule a getaway for yourself in the near future.
 It could be something as elaborate as a cruise or something as simple as a weekend at home binge-watching Netflix.
 The point is to get away from work for a few days to clear your head and rejuvenate yourself.